 The Government will provide the contractor with all available technical data.
-The Government Furnished Property information document provides Government Furnished Information (GFI).
+A Government Furnished Information (GFI) list is provided as an attachment to this Task Order.

 The contractor shall ensure currency of Commercial off the Shelf (COTS) manuals via the internet, as these are updated frequently.
 The contractor shall update and maintain currency of GFI.
 The contractor shall also provide the infrastructure necessary to view, modify, and print documents or drawings required for training system maintenance or operation.